Taika Nagano’s personal website

 Hello, there!
 I am a PhD student of linguistics at the University of Osaka (Div. of Language and Culture, Graduate School of Humanities).
 My research interests lie in syntax, morphology, and their interface.

 My research investigates how theories of syntax and morphology account for language variation.
-As a syntactician, I am primarily interested in phenomena related to argument structure, such as passive, causative, and applicative constructions, and their cross-linguistic morphological patterns.
-As a morphologist, I examine root-conditioned allomorphy in the verbal domain, with particular emphasis on change-of-state verbs, including verbs that participate in the causative–inchoative alternation.
+I am primarily interested in phenomena related to argument structure, such as passive, causative, and applicative constructions, as well as their alternations and cross-linguistic morphological patterns.
+Additionally, I examine root-conditioned allomorphy in the verbal domain, with particular emphasis on change-of-state verbs, including those that participate in the causative–inchoative alternation.
 I am also interested in how the Japanese conjugation system can be analyzed within antilexical morphological frameworks such as Distributed Morphology and Nanosyntax.
-My recent research topics include deverbal compounds in Japanese, applicative expressions in Japanese (joint work with Akitaka Yamada), and negative prefixes in English and Japanese (joint work with Kanta Tateno).
+My recent research topics include voice (verbal) syncretism in Japanese, deverbal compounds in Japanese, applicative expressions in Japanese (joint work with Akitaka Yamada), and negative prefixes in English and Japanese (joint work with Kanta Tateno).

-Alongside my research, I am currently working as a part-time lecturer at Setsunan University.
+Alongside my research, I teach English to Japanese teenagers.
+I am currently a part-time lecturer at Setsunan University, where I teach several courses for first-year students.

 News